Broadcasting on Adversarial Multiple Access Channels: Adversarial Packet Injection

 \Paragraph{The four step bucket process.}

-Next, we describe the process of controlling the number of packets injected at a round by a leaky-bucket adversary of a given type through the concept of a bucket.
-We refer to the following process as a \emph{four-step bucket process of type $(\rho,\beta)$}.
+Next, we describe a process of controlling the number of packets injected in a round by a leaky-bucket adversary of a given type through the concept of a bucket.
+We refer to the following process as \emph{four-step bucket process of type $(\rho,\beta)$}.

 The four-step process proceeds as an execution through a sequence of rounds.
-The actions at a round are determined as follows.
+The actions in a round are determined as follows.
 Let $D$ be a variable, which we call a \emph{bucket}.
 The bucket variable~$D$ is initialized to~$\beta$ at round zero.
 The number of packets generated in each of the following rounds is determined in four steps: \begin{enumerate} \item First, reset the bucket to $D\leftarrow \min[D+\rho,\beta]$. \item Then, choose a non-negative integer $X$.

 \item Next, set the number of actually generated packets to $j\leftarrow \min\{\lfloor D\rfloor,X\}$. \item Finally, update the bucket variable to $D\leftarrow D-j$. \end{enumerate} The first step represents the bucket \emph{leaking} at rate~$\rho$, which is the rate with which the bucket's available capacity grows.
 The second step involves a proposed quantity $X$ of packets to be generated, assuming this quantity is consistent with the adversarial model.
 The third step represents a verification of the available capacity of the bucket $\lfloor D\rfloor$, as determined by the recent generations of packets and continuous leaking.
 The fourth step updates the available capacity of the bucket to account for the number~$j$ of packets created in this round.